Skip to Main Content

 Limestone Country, Forty Minutes from the Capital

 Etyek sits on a limestone plateau roughly forty kilometres southwest of Budapest, a geographical fact that shapes everything about the wines produced here.
 Where Tokaj commands the international conversation around Hungarian wine, the Etyek-Buda appellation operates differently: cooler, drier, and built on a subsoil structure that favours white varieties and rewards producers willing to work with the land's natural acidity rather than against it.
-Etyeki Kúria, addressed at Báthori utca 21 in the village itself, holds a Pearl 2 Star Prestige rating for 2025, a signal that its output sits within the upper tier of regional recognition.
+Etyeki Kúria, addressed at Báthori utca 21 in the village itself, holds a Pearl 2 Star Prestige rating for 2025.

 Hungary's wine regions have been rebuilding their international legacies since the early 1990s, and the process has not been uniform.
 Tokaj attracted the most capital and foreign attention first, with producers like Royal Tokaji in Mád, Disznókő in Mezőzombor, Tokaj Hétszőlő in Tokaj, and Tokaj Oremus in Tolcsva all drawing significant investment and critical attention through that period.
 Etyek-Buda followed a quieter trajectory, building credibility through dry whites and sparkling production rather than the sweet Aszú wines that made Tokaj famous abroad.
 That quieter trajectory means the region still rewards visitors who arrive with some preparation rather than simply following the most-visited route.